vaddi/basic/README.md

 Just place you PHP files into the `sites` Folder.
 All Content will be rendered inside of a Template.
 These Files will be find under `tpl` Folder and can also just edited like you want, they are also plain PHP Files.

+### Special Pages ###

+There will be a few Pages shipped whithin this Application.
+You can use them to build your own pages or use them as they are.
+Some are hidden by the `MENU_EXCLUDE` array in the `config.php`, you have to remove their name from there to make them visible in the Sitemenu.

+List of shipped Pages:

+- Authtest (a simple site which show if you are logged in or not)
+- Contact (a full contactform which is able to send Mails by smtp or php mail function, there is also a map and Link section in this Page )
+- Documentation (this Page will render the README.md file like github do)
+- Environment (a few enviroment tests to ensure you have installed and configured your System well)
+- Imprint (an Imprint page)
+- News (a very simple News page with simple CRUD functionality, all Enties will be loaded and saved on the shipped sqlite3 database)

 ### Classes ###

 The Templating is done by the two Classes `Sites.php`, wich load Content from the `sites` Folder and the `Template.php` Class, wich loads template Parts from `tpl` Folder and mainly combine all to the outputed HTML or Text.